Krishna Prasad Sitaula

 Krishna Prasad Sitaula (कृष्ण प्रसाद सिटौला) is a Nepali politician, belonging to the Nepali Congress.
-He is the leader of the Nepali Congress parliamentary party in the upper house, the Rastriya Sabha.
+He is the Member of Parliament of in the upper house, the National Assembly.

 Political career

-Sitaula was nominated general secretary of the party by president Sushil Koirala.
-Sitaula served as Home Minister and Deputy prime minister in 2006.
+Sitaula was nominated as the party's General Secretary by President Sushil Koirala.
+He served as Home Minister from 2006 to 2008 and later briefly held the position of Deputy Prime Minister in May 2012 under the cabinet of Baburam Bhattarai.

-Sitaula won 1994 by-elections and 1999 elections from Jhapa 1.
+Sitaula won the 1994 by-elections and the 1999 elections from Jhapa 1.
 He had won from Jhapa 3 in the second constituent assembly election.

 Sitaula lost the 2017 elections to Rajendra Prasad Lingden, who had forged an alliance with CPN (UML).